What to eat Spain

 Gazpacho

-If you can't get on board with the idea of chilled soup, just wait until you've tried gazpacho.
+If you can't get behind the idea of chilled soup, just wait until you've tried gazpacho.
 A bowl of gazpacho is a cool solution to Spain’s intense summer heat, made by blending raw tomatoes, cucumber, peppers, onions, garlic, and olive oil.
-Mop it up with some crusty bread drizzled in more olive oil.
+Mop it up with some crusty bread drizzled in more olive oil and you’ve got yourself a refreshing, savoury meal.

 Churros and chocolate sauce, Spain